 The pathway for noise will be through air.
 The prevailing wind direction is south and south-westerly, and therefore receptors to the northeast are at greater risk without mitigation measures.

 All mobile plant equipment will be located within the recycling building, where the waste will be processed.
 The recycling building features roller shutter doors which will be closed at all times, except for access.
+The doors would only be opened for as long as is necessary for vehicles to enter / leave.
 All waste arriving at The Site will be immediately weighed on the weighbridge and transported to the appropriate area.
 All plant equipment is mobile and can be reconfigured based on needs at The Site.
 Materials will be stored in external storage bays.